frogtd/rose_bloom/README.md

 # rose_bloom

 `rose_bloom` is a crate for passing out references that won't move when you push to it.
-It also happens to be accidentally thread-safe, so you can also use it as a concurrent queue, if you don't care about freeing memory.
-This is a lock-free data structure.
+It is also thread-safe, so you can use it as a concurrent queue if you don't care about freeing memory as you go along.
+It is lock-free.

+Many operations are O(lg n).
+This will still be extremely fast.

 ## Example